renuo/renuo-bin-check/README.md

 Run Code Smell detector only: `reek``

-## How To Use Renuo-Bin-Check
+## How To Use renuo-bin-check

-Install Renuo-Bin-Check locally: see Setup
+Install renuo-bin-check locally: see Setup

-Add Renuo-Bin-Check to your Gemfile:
+Add renuo-bin-check to your Gemfile:

 ```rb
 gem 'renuo-bin-check', path: '<path-to-renuo-bin-check>'